 About Terri Coutee

-I am a daughter, sister, wife and mother.
-I am also a two time breast cancer survivor.
-I was diagnosed the first time in January of 2002.
+I am a daughter, sister, wife, mother, and I am also a two time breast cancer survivor.
+In January of 2002 I was diagnosed the first time.
 I had two lumpectomies, eighteen weeks of chemotherapy and six weeks of daily radiation.
-I felt I had the best care and protocol at that time for my breast cancer diagnosis.
+It felt like I had the best care and protocols at that time for my breast cancer diagnosis.
 But, cancer has a mind of its own and in 2014 I had a recurrence and this time it was in both breasts.
 I knew I faced a double mastectomy.

 The news was devastating as it is for most women and men who hear that body parts will be removed to rid you of cancer.
 Despite devastating news the day I was told I had to have a mastectomy, there was also hope.
 My breast surgeon gave me all my options for reconstruction the same day as my consult for my double mastectomy.

 I was one of the minority of fortunate patients provided with education about implants as well as autologous reconstruction; using your own tissue to rebuild breast after mastectomy.
-My breast surgeon proceeded to tell me that DIEP flap breast reconstruction was considered the “gold standard” because it uses your own tissue adding that it was also a highly intricate procedure requiring a specialist in plastic surgery called a microsurgeon.
+My breast surgeon proceeded to tell me that DIEP flap breast reconstruction is considered the “gold standard” because it uses your own tissue.
+DIEP flap is a highly intricate procedure requiring a specialist in plastic surgery called a microsurgeon.

 It seemed like such an easy decision for me to make based on my preference to use my own tissue.
 Many women have successfully and happily chosen implants but I chose to have DIEP flap breast reconstruction.
 An easy decision turned into hours and days spent trying to find a highly successful and qualified microsurgeon to perform my procedure to restore what cancer had taken from me.